-Erik Mooi is a Senior Lecturer at University of Melbourne, Australia, and lectures at Aston Business School in the Uk.
+Erik Mooi is professor of marketing at the University of Melbourne, Australia, and lectures at Aston Business School in the Uk.
 He has taught Market Research to bachelor, master, and PhD students for several years for the VU University Amsterdam, Aston Business School in the Uk, and EM Lyon in France.
 He has also served as a consultant for several companies in the Netherlands such as Air France-KLM.
-He is also an active researcher and has published amongst others in the Journal of Marketing and the Journal of Marketing Channels, while serving as a reviewer for the British Journal of Management, the Journal of Marketing, and the European Journal of Marketing.
+He is also an active researcher and has published amongst others in the Journal of Marketing, the Journal of Marketing Research, and the International Journal of Research in Marketing.

 Marko Sarstedt is chaired professor of marketing at Ludwig-Maximilians-University Munich (Germany) and Adjunct Research Professor at Babeș-Bolyai-University Cluj (Romania).